justinmklam/personal-website/content/posts/2018/01/sad-lamp.md

 {{<img caption="Left: $14.99 Verilux Full Spectrum Bulb.
 Right: $1.50 Standard CFL bulb." src="/imgs/blog-imgs/sad-lamp/bulb comparison.png" >}}

 Fortunately for me, I work at [MistyWest](https://mistywest.com/) and we have a fancy spectrometer that will allow me to confirm/deny my suspicions.
-It's used to measure the spectral power density at each wavelength of light (or in layman terms,it measures the intensity of each specific colour of light).
+It's used to measure the spectral power density at each wavelength of light (or in layman terms, it measures the intensity of each specific colour of light).
 The two main questions I was curious to answer:

 1. Are the spectral characteristics of this bulb any different than a regular CFL bulb?
 2. Is the filter/diffuser actually made of a special UV-blocking material?